-In SACDC there are two Youth Centres (Pioneer Young People's Centre and Harpenden Young People's Centre).
+In SADC there are two Youth Centres (Pioneer Young People's Centre and Harpenden Young People's Centre).
 The Pioneer Young People's Centre building has been identified as being in need of considerable modernisation to ensure the centre is able to meet the wide-ranging needs of both its users, and activities.
 During stakeholder engagement, HCC suggested they were seeking to dispose of their land interest for housing development within the brownfield area of the Ariston site, accessed off Harpenden Road.
-HCC is considering options for the reprovision of the centre, including new facilities either on a new site or retaining the centre and the site, as part of development proposals for the land.
+HCC is considering options for the reprovision of the centre, including new facilities, as part of development proposals for the land.

 The identified existing planned and/or proposed infrastructure is set out in greater detail in the Infrastructure Delivery Schedule (Appendix B).
 This included information, where available, on type of infrastructure, project description, location, phasing/timescales who is delivering the project, estimated cost, estimated funding and funding sources.
-Following two rounds of stakeholder engagement with SACDC in 2023 and 2024, the Infrastructure Delivery Plan has identified future infrastructure requirements to support the scale, trajectory and pattern of growth to support the delivery of the New Local Plan as set out in Chapter 3 of this report.
+Following two rounds of stakeholder engagement with SADC in 2023 and 2024, the Infrastructure Delivery Plan has identified future infrastructure requirements to support the scale, trajectory and pattern of growth to support the delivery of the New Local Plan as set out in Chapter 3 of this report.